metosin/malli/README.md

 ```

 The `:and` constraint requires all of its children to be satisfied.
 The top-level vector
-of constraints provided to the `:keys` property implicitly forms an `:and`.
+of constraints provided to the `:keyset` property implicitly forms an `:and`.

 In this example, we nest `:and` in `:or` to assert that either a secret or
 user/pass must be provided.
 The `:disjoint` constraint is used to ensure